ruheez/TEMP-SERVER/deploy.md

 Once your project is set up, go to the "Variables" section and add two variables:

-- `ngrok_token`: This is your [ngrok](https://dashboard.ngrok.com/get-started/your-authtoken) authentication token.
+- `NGROK_TOKEN`: This is your [ngrok](https://dashboard.ngrok.com/get-started/your-authtoken) authentication token.
-- `password`: This is the password you want to set for the Kali Linux VPS.
+- `Password`: This is the password you want to set for the Kali Linux VPS.

 ![Add variables in raliway](https://github.com/kavidu-dilhara/Kali-Linux-VPS/blob/main/img/7.jpg)
 ![Add variables in raliway](https://github.com/kavidu-dilhara/Kali-Linux-VPS/blob/main/img/8.jpg)